gabrielsotomay/JazzAI/README.md

 -   Ideas on how to improve their soloing/what is missing from their playing

 ## Milestones
-- - use [basic pitch](https://huggingface.co/spotify/basic-pitch) or demucs to separate out the saxophone from a jazz song
+- use [basic pitch](https://huggingface.co/spotify/basic-pitch) or demucs to separate out the saxophone from a jazz song
 -

 ## Current tasks
 - Compile the literature on
   - existing music transcription software/projects
   - existing jazz analysis AI projects
   - helpful tools
-- implement a minimal test product
--   a model that analyses the likelihood of music to be a jazz solo
--   a music transcription software to turn music into notes
+- Devise a basic architecture/pipeline for the project

 Things to learn